Kakifrucht/HalfminerSystem/README.md

   - BossBar
     - Send bar to specific player or broadcast
     - Set time until bar fades out
-    - Broadcast bar and player bar separate, only one at a time of each
+    - Broadcast bar and player bar separate, only one bar at a time for each
   - Hooks
     - Hooks external plugins
     - Checks if plugins are loaded